acalabro/lp-monitoring/README.md

 # Configuration
-The component is plugged into the Simulation Environment and will be called through some rest api or jms communications.
+The component is plugged into the Simulation Environment and will be called through Rest API or JMS Messages.

 # Interfaces
 TODO